CDC Weight-for-Stature Growth Chart (77-121.5 cm)

 A girl with a standing height of 110 cm weighs 19.3 kg.
 What is her weight-for-stature percentile?

-4. The calculator finds the LMS parameters for girls at 110 cm and computes the Z-score.
+- The calculator looks up the CDC LMS parameters for girls at a stature of 110 cm.

 Key Concepts